Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

 This program will get you started in the cutting-edge world of computer engineering, providing you with the skills to design, install, validate, evaluate and administer computer equipment and systems.

-In this program, you’ll also learn to manage risk, estimate and coordinate projects, and provide technical advice and sales.
+In this program, you’ll learn to manage risk, estimate and coordinate projects, and provide technical advice and sales.